milesfrain/purescript-book/text/chapter10.md

 Note that, as in the case of `log`, the `alert` function uses a function of no arguments to represent the computation of type `Effect Unit`.

-The second effect defined in this chapter is the `Storage` effect, which is defined in the `Effect.Storage` module.
-It is used to indicate that a computation might read or write values using the Web Storage API.

-The `Effect.Storage` module defines two actions: `getItem`, which retrieves a value from local storage, and `setItem` which inserts or updates a value in local storage.
-The two functions have the following types:
+The `Effect.Storage` module defines two more effectful functions which use the Web Storage API:
+- `getItem` retrieves a value from local storage
+- `setItem` inserts or updates a value in local storage.

 ```haskell
 foreign import getItem :: String -> Effect Foreign